-e le construction de la construc B-LC - © ©. Ó, ČTTT, Č 8280 62800 ltem LED Status Definition 1 Locate Solid blue The drive is being identified by a host application.
-Flashing blue The drive carrier firmware is being updated or requires an update.
-2 Activity ring Rotating green Drive activity.
-Off No drive activity.
-3 Do not remove Solid white Do not remove the drive.
-Removing the drive causes one or more of the logical drives to fail.
-Off Removing the drive does not cause a logical drive to fail.
-4 Drive status Solid green The drive is a member of one or more logical drives.
-Flashing green The drive is doing one of the following: Rebuilding • Performing a RAID migration • Performing a strip size migration Performing a capacity expansion Performing a logical drive extension • Erasing Spare part activation Flashing amber/ green The drive is a member of one or more logical drives and predicts the drive will fail.
-Flashing amber The drive is not configured and predicts the drive will fail.
-Solid amber The drive has failed.
-Off The drive is not configured by a RAID controller or a spare drive.
+ltem Description Status 1 Locate Solid blue = The drive is being identified by a host application. • Flashing blue = The drive carrier firmware is being updated or requires an update.
+2 Activity ring LED Rotating green = Drive activity. • Off = No drive activity.
+3 Do not remove LED • Solid white = Do not remove the drive.
+Removing the drive causes one or more of the logical drives to fail. • Off = Removing the drive does not cause a logical drive to fail.
+4 Drive status LED Solid green = The drive is a member of one or more logical drives.
+Flashing green = The drive is rebuilding or performing a RAID migration, strip size migration, capacity expansion, or logical drive extension, or is erasing.
+Flashing amber/green = The drive is a member of one or more logical drives and predicts the drive will fail. • Flashing amber = The drive is not configured and predicts the drive will fail. • Solid amber = The drive has failed. • Off = The drive is not configured by a RAID controller.